fatimacm/observer-core/README.md

 # Observer Core

-Lightweight system monitoring API built with FastAPI.
-Provides endpoints to check system health, system status, and real-time metrics.
-Designed as a foundation for DevOps fundamentals: monitoring, testing, and containerization.
+Minimal FastAPI service with health, status, and metrics endpoints.
+Now containerized and monitored with Prometheus for observability.

 ## API Endpoints